 - For frosting, in a large bowl, cream butter until fluffy.
 Gradually beat in 4 cups confectioners' sugar.
 Slowly add milk and vanilla.
 Beat in remaining confectioners' sugar.
 Add additional milk, 1 tablespoon at a time, until frosting reaches spreading consistency; set aside.

 - To make building blocks, cut each cake in half, then cut each half into four blocks for a total of 16 blocks.
-Gently trim crusts of each; blocks should measure 2 in. x 2 in.
+Gently trim crusts of each; blocks should measure 1-3/4x1-3/4 in.
 Frost sides and top of blocks.
 Smooth frosting using a warm spatula.
 Using tinted icing, decorate with letters and numbers (see photo).
 Carefully stack blocks on a serving platter.
-Yield: 16 servings.

-Originally published as Birthday Blocks in Country Woman May/June 1996, p47
+Originally published as Birthday Blocks in Crafting Traditions May/June 1996